RyanBabij/WorldSim/README.md

 Indentation is tabbed, best viewed at 3 spaces per tab.

 Indentation is a mess.
 I'm in the process of moving from spaced indentation to tabbed indentation, because I discovered that you can set Github's tab width with .editorconfig.

+### Documentation

+I'll be working on adding Doxygen documentation, which can be found at https://codedocs.xyz/RyanBabij/WorldSim/

+Non-code documentation can be found on the [wiki](https://github.com/RyanBabij/WorldSim/wiki).